Meet the Bates Wells & Braithwaite team

 Rebecca Smith

 Rebecca joined Bates Wells and Braithwaite in February 2019.
 Rebecca initially qualified as a legal executive and later as a solicitor.
-She has over fifteen years’ experience in a wide range of family disputes having previously trained and worked as a family solicitor in Bury St Edmunds.
+She has over twenty years’ experience in a wide range of family disputes having previously trained and worked as a family solicitor in Bury St Edmunds.

-Rebecca is approved by the Law Society Family Law Accreditation Scheme and is a member of Resolution.
+Rebecca is a member of Resolution.

 In her spare time, Rebecca enjoys horse-riding, walking and cooking with family and friends.